mattcollins/spaceship-mcp/README.md

 An MCP (Model Context Protocol) server for the Spaceship API, providing easy-to-use tools for managing DNS records.
 Features specialized tools for common record types (A, AAAA, CNAME, MX, SRV, TXT) with explicit parameters, plus generic tools for advanced use cases.

-## ⚠️ Security Warning
+## ⚠️ Warning: use with care

-**Use with extreme caution!** This MCP server gives AI agents direct control over your DNS records.
-This can be dangerous because:
+This MCP server gives AI agents direct control over your DNS records.
+This can be helpful but also dangerous because:

 - **Domain takeover risk**: Incorrect DNS changes could redirect your domain to malicious sites
 - **Service disruption**: Wrong DNS records can make your websites and services inaccessible